ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

   - CLI Alias: `result-wrapup`
   - Choices: `wssec-replace`, `wssec-new`, `wssec-inject`, `soap-body`, `none`
   - Default value: `wssec-replace`
+- `pp_saml_assertion_type` (Attributes) Specify the supported SAML statement types.
+By default, supports both attributes and authentication statements.
+  - CLI Alias: `saml-assertion-type` (see [below for nested schema](#nestedatt--result--post_process--pp_saml_assertion_type))
+- `pp_saml_attributes` (String) Specify the name of an existing SAML attributes.
+The SAML attributes define the information to put in the SAML assertion to generate the attribute statement.
+Each SAML attribute requires the name, format or namespace, and value.
+The value can be from a DataPower variable.
+  - CLI Alias: `saml-attributes`
+  - Reference to: `datapower_saml_attributes:id`
+- `pp_saml_audience` (String) Specify URI references that identify an intended audience.
+Enter any number of the audience URIs to process the generated SAML assertion.
+If the value is an empty string, the SAML audience is not restricted.
+If there is more than one audience URI, use a + delimiter between URIs.
+In this case, you must convert any URI that contains the + characters to \+.
+  - CLI Alias: `saml-audience`
+- `pp_saml_auth_assertion` (Boolean) Specify whether to generate a SAML assertion that contains a SAML authentication statement for the authenticated user identity.
+  - CLI Alias: `saml-generate-assertion`
+  - Default value: `false`
+- `pp_saml_authz_action` (String) Specify the standard action that the subject can take on the resource.
+The SAML specification defines the list of action identifiers with corresponding namespace URIs.
+By default, all HTTP operations, where <tt>urn:oasis:names:tc:SAML:1.0:action:ghpp</tt> is the namespace URI.
+  - CLI Alias: `saml-authz-action`
+  - Choices: `AllHTTP`, `POST`, `GET`, `PUT`, `HEAD`, `General`, `Read`, `Write`, `Execute`, `Delete`, `Control`, `NegatedRead`, `NegatedWrite`, `NegatedExecute`, `NegatedDelete`, `NegatedControl`
+  - Default value: `AllHTTP`
+- `pp_saml_identity_provider` (Boolean) <p>Specify whether to generate a SAML assertion.
+The SAML assertion can contain an authentication statement, an authorization statement, an attribute statement, or any combination of these statements.
+The SAML attribute value can be a user LDAP Attribute value that can be retrieved in the following ways.</p><ul><li>Directly by the LDAP authentication or authorization method with the list of LDAP attribute names that are defined by user auxiliary LDAP attributes.</li><li>Indirectly with the <tt>var://context/ldap/auxiliary-attributes</tt> variable in a stylesheet or GatewayScript file.
+A call with <tt>dp:ldap-search</tt> to the user registry, and put the <tt>attribute-value</tt> elements of search result to the variable.</li></ul><p>To sign the SAML assertion, configure a WS-Security sign action or SAML enveloped sign action after the AAA action in the processing rule.</p>
+  - CLI Alias: `generate-saml-assertion`
+  - Default value: `false`
+- `pp_saml_name_id` (Boolean) Specify whether the SAML Subject element contains the name identifier.
+By default, the SAML subject contains the name identifier.
+When disabled, the SAML subject does not contain the name identifier.
+Use this value if the subject confirmation method is holder-of-key because the key represent the same entity as the subject.
+  - CLI Alias: `saml-nid`
+  - Default value: `true`
+- `pp_saml_name_id_format` (String) Specify the URI reference that represents the classification of string-based identifier information.
+Any standard or arbitrary URI is allowed.
+If the value is an empty string, the DataPower Gateway attempts to determine the value from the AAA context.
+Some SAML protocols require a specified value, such as <tt>urn:oasis:names:tc:SAML:2.0:nameid-format:entity</tt> or <tt>urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified</tt> .
+  - CLI Alias: `saml-nid-format`
+- `pp_saml_name_qualifier` (String) Specify the value of the NameQualifier attribute of the NameIdentifier in the generated SAML assertion.
+Although the attribute is an optional attribute, some SAML implementations require that this attribute must be present.
+  - CLI Alias: `saml-name-qualifier`
+- `pp_saml_omit_not_before` (Boolean) whether to omit the <tt>NotBefore</tt> attribute in the SAML assertion.
+When omitted, the assertion is considered valid even before the time it was issued.
+By default, the <tt>NotBefore</tt> attribute is not omitted.
+When enabled, the <tt>NotBefore</tt> attribute in the SAML assertion is omitted.
+This behavior might be required to respond to an <tt>AuthnRequest</tt> .
+  - CLI Alias: `saml-omit-notbefore`
+  - Default value: `false`
+- `pp_saml_protocol` (String) Specify the SAML protocol to wrap up the SAML assertion.
+By default, the SAML assertion can be put to WS-Security wrap-up later.
+  - CLI Alias: `saml-protocol`
+  - Choices: `assertion`, `response`
+  - Default value: `assertion`
+- `pp_saml_proxy` (Boolean) <p>Specify whether to allow SAML proxy restriction.
+The generated SAML assertion provides limitations that the asserting party imposes on relying parties that want to act as asserting parties.</p><ul><li>A relying party that acts as an asserting party can issue subsequent assertions that are based on the information in the original assertion.</li><li>The relying party cannot issue an assertion that violates these restrictions.</li></ul><p>By default, proxy restrictions are not allowd.
+When enabled, proxy restrictions are allows.</p>
+  - CLI Alias: `saml-proxy`
+  - Default value: `false`
+- `pp_saml_proxy_audience` (String) Specify the set of audiences (proxy) to whom the asserting party permits new assertions to be issued based on this assertion.
+If the value is an empty string, the audience for the <tt>ProxyRestriction</tt> is not issued with this SAML assertion.
+If there is more than one audience URI, use a + delimiter between URIs.
+In this case, you must convert any URI that contains the + characters to \+.
+  - CLI Alias: `saml-proxy-audience`
+- `pp_saml_proxy_count` (Number) Specify the maximum number of indirections that the asserting party permits between this assertion and an assertion that was issued.
+Enter a value in the range 0 - 65535.
+The default value is 0.
+A value of 0 indicates that a relying party must not issue an assertion to another relying party based on this assertion.
+If greater than zero, any assertion that is issued must itself contain a <tt>ProxyRestriction</tt> element with a <tt>Count</tt> value of at most one less than this value.
+  - CLI Alias: `saml-proxy-count`
+  - Range: `0`-`65535`
+  - Default value: `0`
+- `pp_saml_recipient` (String) Specify a URI that identifies the entity or location that an attesting entity can present the assertion to.
+Any standard or arbitrary URI is allowed.
+If the value is an empty string, the optional attribute is not generated.
+This setting is applicable for only SAML 2.0.
+  - CLI Alias: `saml-recipient`
+- `pp_saml_response_destination` (String) Specify the destination for a SAML response.
+This information can prevent malicious forwarding of requests to unintended recipients, which is a required protection by some protocol bindings.
+If it is present, the actual recipient must check that the URI reference identifies the location at which the message was received.
+If it does not check that the URI reference identifies the location, the request must be discarded.
+Some protocol bindings might require the use of this attribute.
+  - CLI Alias: `saml-response-destination`
+- `pp_saml_send_slo` (Boolean) <p>Specify whether to send a SAML Logout (SLO) request to revoke the SAML Assertion token that is used for single-sign-on (SSO).
+The SLO is a request-response that the DataPower&#174; Gateway handles differently when it is working as a service provider (SP) or identity provider (IdP).</p><ul><li>When an SP, the DataPower Gateway sends an SLO request to the SAML SLO endpoint (IdP).
+On response, the DataPower Gateway processes the SLO response for its status.</li><li>When an IdP, the request to the DataPower Gateway contains the SLO request.
+Postprocessing validates against the SAML metadata file and sends the corresponding endpoint the SLO response.</li></ul>
+  - CLI Alias: `saml-send-slo`
+  - Default value: `false`
+- `pp_saml_server_name` (String) <p>Specify the value of the <tt>saml:Issuer</tt> of the generated SAML assertion or SAML SLO request.
+The default value is XS.</p><ul><li>If generating an SAML assertion, identifies the server that makes the assertion.</li><li>If sending an SLO request, identifies the issuer that sends the request.</li></ul>
+  - CLI Alias: `saml-server-name`
+  - Default value: `XS`
+- `pp_saml_skew` (Number) Specify the acceptable skew interval in seconds.
+The IdP and SP system clocks can have a skew time.
+When the SAML assertion is generated, the expiration takes the skew time setting into account. <ul><li>When <tt>NotBefore</tt> has the value of <tt>(CurrentTime - SkewTime)</tt> .</li><li>When <tt>NotOnOrAfter</tt> has the value of <tt>(CurrentTime + Validity + SkewTime)</tt> .</li></ul>
+  - CLI Alias: `saml-skew`
+  - Default value: `0`
+- `pp_saml_slo_endpoint` (String) Specify the endpoint URL for SAML 2.0 Single Logout (SLO) messages.
+This endpoint is the authority that authenticated the assertion subject.
+  - CLI Alias: `saml-slo-endpoint`
+- `pp_saml_subject_confirm` (String) Specify the method that allows the destination system to confirm the subject of the SAML assertion.
+By default, the subject is bearer.
+  - CLI Alias: `saml-subject-confirm`
+  - Choices: `bearer`, `hok`, `sv`
+  - Default value: `bearer`
+- `pp_saml_use_ws_sec` (Boolean) Specify where to insert the SAML assertion.
+By default, the assertion is inserted as a child element of the SOAP header.
+When enabled, the assertion is inserted in a WS-Security-compliant header as defined by the WS-Security SAML token profile.
+  - CLI Alias: `saml-in-wssec`
+  - Default value: `false`
+- `pp_saml_validity` (Number) Specify the validity duration of the SAML assertion in seconds.
+This value and the skew time are for fine control of the validity duration.
+The default value is 0.
+  - CLI Alias: `saml-validity`
+  - Default value: `0`
+- `pp_saml_version` (String) Specify the protocol level of SAML messages.
+The version affects the identity extraction from the original message and the format of messages.
+The default value is 1.1.
+  - CLI Alias: `saml-version`
+  - Choices: `2`, `1.1`, `1`
+  - Default value: `2`
 - `pp_shared_secret_key` (String) Specify the shared secret key as the WS-Trust key source.
   - CLI Alias: `ws-trust-shared-key`
   - Reference to: `datapower_crypto_sskey:id`